1.4 Is there an official CISSPforum FAQ?

 2.9 Are there rules for the forum other than this FAQ?

-The universal rules for posting stuff to newsgroups and similar online discussion fora, neatly summed up in a short video, apply here too.
-In this sense alone, CISSPforum is not special at all.
+Yes - the universal rules for posting stuff to newsgroups and similar online discussion fora apply to CISSPforum too.
+In that respect, CISSPforum is not special at all.

 2.10 Can I distribute files via CISSPforum?

 No, at least not directly.
 Any file attachments sent to the mailing list will be summarily stripped.
 Members who post documents or other materials will be embarrassed at having posted, essentially, nothing.
 “Here it is!” they exclaim, triumphantly but here it is not.
 This is lame.